 Reductions in flood insurance premiums are achieved through a points-based program that reflects the county’s efforts for improved flood management and community outreach.

-For participating communities, flood insurance premium rates are discounted in increments of 5 percent.
-A Class 1 community would receive a 45 percent premium discount, while a Class 9 community would receive a 5 percent discount.
-(A Class 10 community does not participate in the Community Rating System and receives no discount.)
+For participating communities, flood insurance premiums are discounted in increments of 5 percent.
+A Class 1 community receives a 45 percent premium discount for properties in high-risk flood areas, while a Class 9 community receives a 5 percent discount.
+(A Class 10 community does not participate in the Community Rating System or did not obtain the minimum number of credit points and receives no discount.)

-Since October 2009, the county’s flood rating has been Class 5, which means property owners who purchase flood insurance receive a 25 percent discount on their premiums.
+Since October 2009, Clark County’s flood rating has been Class 5, which means property owners who purchase flood insurance in high-risk flood areas receive a 25 percent discount on their premiums.
 The county previously had been rated as Class 7, which provided a 15 percent discount.

 Flood hazard area